flmmartins/my-packer-templates/README.md

 * [Vagrant Box](http://vagrantup.com).
 The vagrant provider will be libvirt for Qemu images and virtualbox for virtualbox images

+**About Qemu images:** They are in raw format because I had specific needs, but qcow2 is much much smaller

 # Packer How To